 For more information about Financial Resources at Myers Park Baptist Church contact:

 The Ministry of Human Resources is responsible for providing expertise and guidance to enhance the image and value of our most valuable resources, our employees at Myers Park Baptist Church.

 The following are some key areas of responsibilities:

-The Ministry of Human Resources works in collaboration with the Church Administrator, the Executive Minister and the Ministry of Financial Resources to ensure that Human Resources systems are created and maintained that maximize the performance of our personnel and the utilization of our financial resources to meet the strategic plan of Myers Park Baptist Church.
+The Ministry of Human Resources works in collaboration with the Church Administrator and the Ministry of Financial Resources to ensure that Human Resources systems are created and maintained that maximize the performance of our personnel and the utilization of our financial resources to meet the strategic plan of Myers Park Baptist Church.

 For more information about the Ministry of Human Resources at Myers Park Baptist Church contact: